 The Gaol is a very vast prison that is unoccupied, yet feels creepy and spooky.
 You can freely walk into the East Wing of Kilmainham Gaol and explore the cold breeze that howls inside.
 Definitely, this place holds an endless number of tales within the thick walls.

-Ireland stopped using this prison since 1924; it closed it down and turned it into a touristic site, instead.
+Ireland stopped using this prison in 1924; it closed it down and turned it into a touristic site, instead.
 Many political figures were put behind its bars, including President Eamon de Valera, Robert Emmet, Charles Stewart Parnell, and more.

 In fact, the county of Dublin seems to be one of those cities that never run out of historic buildings.
 After all, it has been surviving for very long centuries.
 Thus, it has many stories to narrate for one generation after another and a few buildings will never be enough.
-Malahide Castle is another building that deems to be among the important structures of Ireland’s history.
+Malahide Castle is another building that deems to be among the most important structures in Ireland’s history.

 It dates back to the 12th century when the Talbots used to reside there.
-There were one of the most influential families all across Ireland.
+There was one of the most influential families all across Ireland.
 The Castle happened to survive through the Penal Laws as well as the Battle of Boyne.
 Its survival made it among the significant buildings of Ireland.

 Archbishop Narcissus Marsh was a Dubliner that opened Marsh’s Library back in 1701.
 Around the library, there are vast gardens that are quite pleasing to the eye of the beholder.
 In these modern times, the building works as both a research library and a museum.